Sylacauga, Alabama: Marble industry

 Listing all the buildings that use this lustrous stone would be difficult.
 Other memorable projects are the Dime Savings Bank (New York), the Mercedes-Benz showroom (New York), the Chicago Post Office, the Alabama Archives Building, the Chrysler Mausoleum (New York), and the Al Jolson Shrine (California).
-Beautiful cream marble from Sylacauga can be found in hotels, offices, mausoleums, memorials and homes across the country.
+Cream marble from Sylacauga can be found in hotels, offices, mausoleums, memorials and homes across the country.

 Noted sculptor Gutzon Borglum, creator of the Mount Rushmore National Memorial, sculpted a masterpiece from Alabama marble – the bust of Abraham Lincoln.
 It is located in the rotunda of the nation's Capitol.
 Borglum commented that the fine texture of Alabama marble enabled him to portray the expression of kindness on Lincoln's face that he had never been able to do with any other stone.

 By the 1940s endless uses for calcium products extracted from marble deposits became obvious.
 Calcium was needed for agricultural, pharmaceutical and paint products.
 Alabama Marble Company had already moved in this direction, having introduced its first Raymond Mill products for animal feed, insecticides, and joint cement materials in 1933.
 By-products were sold under the name of Alabama Calcium Products.
 By 1964, the company had completed one of the largest multi-product calcium carbonate plants in the United States, and in 1967 it closed its structural marble plant.

 Moretti-Harrah chose to continue its structural finishing operations.
 With increasingly fast and updated precision machinery, it introduced new lines of tile, window sills, and other building products.
 In addition, Moretti-Harrah expanded operations to include calcium products, entering into a partnership with Thompson-Weinman and Company of Cartersville, Georgia, in 1944.
 In 1956, Thompson-Weinman expanded its own crushing operation in Sylacauga.
 Sylacauga Calcium Products was formed as a division of Moretti-Harrah.

 Thompson, Weinman and Company remained privately owned until 1975, when it was purchased by Cyprus Mines Corporation.
 In 1979 Cyprus Mines was purchased by Standard Oil Company of Indiana, and it became a subsidiary of Amoco Minerals Company.

 In 1983 an expansion project of its calcium carbonate facilities was conducted.
 The expansion involved the installation of additional grinding capacity and new mill facilities to enable increased production.
 Calcium carbonate, long used as the coating of paper, became an important filler as the paper industry converted from acid-based paper making systems to alkaline systems.
 In 1988 English China Clays (ECC) International purchased Moretti Harrah, and in 1989 ECC purchased Cyprus Thompson Weinman.
 Then, Georgia Marble Company purchased Cyprus Thompson Weinman.

 In 1995, Imetal Group of Paris acquired the Georgia Marble Company, allowing this international company to strengthen its U.S. presence in the white pigments industry.
 Between 1994 and 1998, Imetal doubled in size; one-third through sales growth and two-thirds through acquisition.
 In 1999, Imetal acquired ECC.
 At that time the corporate name was changed to Imerys, to reflect a new minerals processing organization.